-Ian Player – founder of The WILD Foundation, the World Wilderness Congress, and our close partners in Wilderness Foundation Global (based in South Africa) – was a friend, mentor and an inspiration to many people around the world.
+Ian Player – co-founder (with Magqubu Ntombela) of the WILD Foundation, the World Wilderness Congress, and our close partners in Wilderness Foundation Global (based in South Africa) – was a friend, mentor and an inspiration to many people around the world.
 He died peacefully, with family, at home in the Karkloof Valley of KwaZulu Natal, South Africa, on 30 November 2014.
 In long obituaries, Ian’s life and work was recognized on many continents and throughout the global conservation community, a few of which were: The New York Times; The Washington Post; The Times of London.
 Here is a small part of his remarkable personal story:

 “This book is Ian Player’s tribute to Magqubu Ntombela and the remarkable friendship which grew in the wild.
 Their relationship and their commitment not only to each other but also to the conservation of wilderness is a shining example of the spirit of this country,” – Nelson Mandela, personal introduction to Ian Player’s Zulu Wilderness.